-The Weymouth School Committee is dedicated to providing a healthy, comfortable, and productive environment for staff, students, and citizens.
-The comprehensive K-12 health curriculum, which emphasizes the dangers of tobacco, drugs and alcohol, plays a critical role in establishing life long health habits for all students.
+The Weymouth School Committee is dedicated to providing establishing lifelong healthy habits for all students. a healthy, comfortable, and productive environment for staff, students, and eitizens.
+The comprehensive K-12 health curriculum, which emphasizes the dangers of tobacco, drugs and alcohol, plays a critical role in establishing lifelong health habits for all students.

-The Educational Reform Law and School Committee policy prohibit the use of any tobacco products within the school buildings, school facilities, or on the school grounds or school buses by any individual including school personnel.
+The Educational Reform Law and School Committee policy prohibit the use of any tobacco/vaping products within the school buildings, school facilities, or on the school grounds or school buses by any individual including school personnel.
 To insure compliance, the following policy has been adopted.
 The purpose of this policy is to align Weymouth Public Schools with that of State Law (Smoke Free Workplace) and to provide that the health of all Weymouth Public School employees and students is paramount to the Weymouth School Committee.